The Nautilus Maldives will open this November 2018 with the serious ambition of being noted as one of the leading luxury resorts in the world.

 New Opening of The Nautilus Maldives.
 Beach & Ocean Houses

-Originally thinking about building his dream retreat on the tiny island, The Nautilus has grown to become his personal vision of what the last word in island luxury – in both the Maldives and worldwide – should be.
+Originally thinking about building his dream retreat on the tiny island, The Nautilus has grown to become his personal vision of what a Maldivian Luxury Island should be.

 Uniquely in the Maldives, The Nautilus experience begins on the runway at Velana International Airport, where every guest will be taken straight from the plane to a VIP terminal in the airport for a relaxed customs and immigration clearance.